 Changing our appearance has always been a vital part of the human need to express our identity.
-Different clothes, hairstyles, makeup and changes in hair color have been a part of our culture for several millennia.
+Different clothes and makeup along with changes in hairstyle and hair color have been a part of our culture for several millennia.

-While some may perceive changes in looks as superficial and unnecessary, the fact we’re so persistent at expressing ourselves through our look speaks to a deeper reason behind it; something other than “I just want to look nice”.
+Some may consider such changes in looks superficial or unnecessary.
+But the fact that we are so persistent at expressing ourselves through our look speaks to a deeper reason behind it; something other than just wanting to look nice.

-One of the basic human needs is the need to be understood.
-We search for understanding primarily by using body movements and language in order to successfully communicate with others.
-However, there are more subtle ways in which we can communicate some more elusive parts of our personalities.
-We do that by merging the symbolism behind different colors and patterns and the ideas they represent with our own physical appearance.
+Feeling understood is a basic human need.
+We search for this understanding by using body movements and language to communicate with others.
+Yet, there are more subtle ways in which we can communicate those more elusive aspects of our personalities.
+We do so by merging the symbolism behind different colors and patterns and the ideas they represent with our own physical appearance.

-Everyone knows about the famous breakup cliché and hair change: after we go through a stressful period in our lives, both men and women tend to change their hair.
-It’s really easy to attribute this behavior to vanity, but it’s much more likely that people change their haircut and hair color in order to communicate that they have been through a life-changing experience and that they’re not the person they were before it.
-And the best way to communicate that subtle change in character is to make changes to the hair.
+Everyone knows the cliché about breakups and hair change.
+But, after going through any stressful period in our lives, both men and women tend to change their hair.
+It is really easy to attribute this behavior to vanity.
+But it is much more likely for people to change their haircut and hair color in order to communicate that they have been through a life-changing experience and that they are not the same person they were before.
+The best way to communicate that subtle change in character is by making changes to their hair.

-Now, hair salons are no cheap venture, and people often use the store bought box hair dye and hair dye brush in hopes of achieving salon-worthy results.
-Sometimes, those efforts turn out to be a success, but in most cases, they end up with a hair appointment and regret over the outcome (hello, orange-yellow hair that should have been beachy blonde!).
+Now, a visit to a hair salon is not cheap.
+That is why some people often use a store-bought box of hair dye and its hair dye brush in hopes of achieving salon-worthy results.
+Sometimes those efforts are a success, but they often end up with an emergency hair appointment and regrets over the outcome.
+(Hello, orange-yellow hair that should have been a beachy blonde!).

-Most people tend to attribute the home-coloring fails to the quality of the hair dye, and they’re not wrong.
-But what most people don’t realize is that hairdressers use not only professional hair dyes, but professional hair color brushes as well.
+Many people attribute these home-coloring fails to the quality of the hair dye – and they are not wrong.
+But what most people do not realize is that hairdressers use not only professional hair dyes but professional hair color brushes as well.

-We all tend to use the dye brush that comes in the box color package, which is almost always low-quality, flimsy, slippery, and looks like it was washed ashore after only one use.
+We all tend to use the dye brush that comes in the hair dye box.
+This tool is almost always low-quality, flimsy, slippery, and looks like it will fall apart after only one use.

-That’s why we’ve made this buying guide where you can find hair coloring brush reviews, our top picks for best hair color brushes, interesting hair color brush information, as well as tips and tricks on how to use them.
+That is why we have made this buying guide in which you can find hair color brush reviews.
+We have included our top picks for the best hair dye brushes and interesting hair color brush information, as well as tips and tricks on how to use them.
 Enjoy!

-A classic, an evergreen and a best seller, all in one product.
-There isn’t one (and we mean it – not one) dissatisfied customer of the fantastic 5-star Framar Power Painter brush!
+Classic, long-lasting, and a best seller, all in one product.
+There is not one (and we mean it – not one) dissatisfied customer with this fantastic five-star Framar Power Painter brush!

-The reason Framar made it is to keep up with the latest trends in the industry – specifically the balayage trend that has taken over runways and the rest of the world by storm, in recent years.
-Unlike regular hair dying brushes, which pick up too much product, because their purpose is to cover all of the hair, instead of blending it, The Framar Power Painter picks up just enough product and diffuses it perfectly throughout the hair strands.
-It is wide, allowing for faster color distribution to bigger surfaces, which is key to achieving a successful and well-balanced balayage.
+Framar made this brush to keep up with the latest trends in the industry.
+Specifically, it was designed for the balayage trend that has taken both runways and the rest of the world by storm.
+Regular hair dying brushes pick up too much product because their goal is to cover all of the hair rather than blending.
+The Framar Power Painter, on the other hand, picks up just enough product and diffuses it perfectly throughout the hair strands.
+It is wide enough to allow for faster color distribution on bigger surfaces, which is key to achieving a successful and well-balanced balayage.

-This brush comes in a set of two, a black one and a pink one, which is really helpful if you’re going for two-tone highlights.
-It’s built to last, incredibly sturdy, and even if it ends up covered in hair dye, the ergonomic handle makes it easy to maneuver so it doesn’t slip out of your hand.
+This brush comes in a set of two, with one black and one pink.
+This is really helpful if you are going for two-tone highlights.
+Built to last and incredibly sturdy, even if this brush ends up covered in hair dye, the ergonomic handle makes it easy to maneuver so it will not slip out of your hand.

-Customers are unanimous in claims that this brush is a joy to work with, it makes blending and hair painting a breeze and is an ideal choice not only for balayage, but for creating lowlights, high-contrast weaving (feathering), and a “baby light” effect without weaving.
+Customers are unanimous in their reviews.
+They say that this brush is a joy to work with and makes blending and hair painting a breeze.
+It is an ideal choice for not only balayage, but for lowlights, high-contrast weaving (feathering), and babylights (without weaving).

-The AccuSoft bristles are the company’s staple, and they are 3 times denser compared to a regular brush, and they are flexible enough so that the color transitions are soft and imperceptible.
+The AccuSoft bristles are a company staple.
+They are three times denser than a regular brush and are flexible enough to make the color transitions soft and imperceptible.

 - Ergonomic handle